About Roswell

 Business & Licensing Records

 The City Clerk's office supports Roswell's thriving business community by overseeing the issuance of business licenses, zoning permits, and other necessary documents.
 Entrepreneurs and established companies alike can use online resources and application processes provided by the city to ensure compliance with local regulations.
-The municipal website also features a business directory, allowing People to easily locate and support the diverse array of establishments that contribute to the area's economic vitality.
+The municipal website also features a business directory, allowing People to easily locate and support the a range of establishments that contribute to the area's economic vitality.

 Economy & Demographics